 Palma, R.L.
 (1991).
 A new species of Rallicola (Insecta: Phthiraptera: Philopteridae) from the North Island brown kiwi.
 Journal of the Royal Society of New Zealand 21(4): 313–322.

 Ewing, H.E.
 (1929).
 A manual of external parasites.
 London: Baillière, Tindall & Cox. i-xvi + 225 pp.

 Murray, M.D., Palma, R.L. and Pilgrim, R.L.C.
 (1993).
 Ectoparasites of Australian, New Zealand and Antarctic birds.
 Pp. 959–962 in Marchant, S. & Higgins, P.J. (eds) Handbook of Australian, New Zealand and Antarctic birds (Vol. 2).
 Melbourne: Oxford University Press. i-xiii + 984 pp.

 The notes and bibliography style is preferred by many in the humanities, including those in literature, history and the arts.
-This style presents bibliographic information in notes and often as well in a bibliography.
+This style presents bibliographic information in notes and often in a bibliography as well.

 In an endnote, list the specific page numbers consulted, if any.
 In the bibliography, list the page range for the whole article.

 - Joshua I. Weinstein, ‘The market in Plato’s republic’, Classical philology 104 (2009): 440.